 To create this work, Grant ultimately resolved that the dreams she uncovered in the lab would be the inspiration for her images but that they would not be illustrated.
-Likewise the visceral, sexual phrases that spilled from her lips as she was interrogated just seconds out of REM would be used as is in the audio. and would advise only the conception of scenes for her shadow theater.
-The language would have taste, smell, touch, the images would be seen but silent, they would be illusions without precise meaning, but evocative of meaning, rich with symbolism-they would be as dreams, elusive, like the thread of their memory.
-The visions of Night Journey return us to a world of ineffable states remembered from somewhere, a familiar, inescapable place impossible to know.
+Likewise the visceral, sexual phrases that spilled from her lips as she was interrogated just seconds out of REM would be used as is in the audio, and would only advise the conception of scenes for her shadow theater.
+The language would have taste, smell, touch; the images would be seen but silent, they would be illusions without precise meaning but evocative of meaning and rich with symbolism-they would be as dreams, elusive yet potent.
+The visions of Night Journey portray the ineffable states that are life's material relinquished to sleep, surreally recast, and then returned to the open-eyed at the mercy of memory's volatile thread.